SILICA DUST EXPOSURE

 According to the U.S. Occupational Safety & Health Administration (OSHA), up to two million American workers are exposed to breathable silica toxins in a variety of industries and occupations.
 Silica dust, when inhaled by employees at the workplace, can cause very serious health disorders and diseases, including silicosis, lung cancer, silicosis, pulmonary fibrosis, autoimmune disorders, and other adverse health outcomes.

 Workers may develop silicosis by breathing very small silica particles into the lungs.
-Silicosis, an irreversible lung disease, is most closely associated with occupational exposure to silica dust.
+Silicosis, an irreversible lung disease, is most closely associated with occupational exposure to ballast rock and silica dust.

 The National Institute for Occupational Safety and Health (NIOSH) has published studies that show fracking workers are likely exposed to high levels of silica in the dust surrounding work sites, which may lead to permanent lung damage, silicosis and lung cancer.